This recipe for roasted tomatillo salsa is super easy to make and can be used in a variety of dishes, as a condiment, or as a great chip dip.

 I also picked up some garlic and hot peppers called Jalafuego peppers.
 Much like a jalapeno but longer.

 My husband said, "Tomatillos.
 That's little tomatoes in Spanish."
 He's right.
 The name does mean little tomato and they are native to Mexico.
 However, they are much more acidic and have a tart-like flavor than the tomatoes we grow.

 They are meant to be eaten while they are still bright green.
-Ideally, one when the papery husk has burst, but still firmly attached to the fruit.
-Riper tomatillos that are more yellow (I don’t think they ever turn red) are a little sweeter and have a milder flavor.
+Ideally, one when the papery husk has burst but is still firmly attached to the fruit.
+Riper tomatillos that are more yellow (I don't think they ever turn red) are a little sweeter and have a milder flavor.